maglab-uconn/lcfc/transitional_probability_analysis/README_ngrammer.txt

 ./ngrammer_simpler.pl < fkwp_pro_simple.csv > tp_out.txt

 It reads in the .csv file and outputs that text file.
-The CSV file is orthographic forms, frequencies, and phonological forms from Francis & Kucera.
+The CSV file is orthographic forms, frequencies, and phonological forms.
+Frequencies and phonological forms were obtained from the SUBTLEX subtitle corpus (Brysbaert & New, 2009) cross-referenced with the Kučera and Francis (1982) database.
+Pronunciations not available in these databases were filled in from the CMU Pronouncing Dictionary (CMU Computer Science, 2020).

 The output is tab-separated values by default.
 Turn on CSV output like
 this: